-Some practices use part-time transcriptionists, former nurses, medical assistants, medical secretaries or other health professionals as their transcriptionists.
+Some medical practices use part-time transcriptionists, former nurses, medical assistants, medical secretaries or other healthcare professionals as their transcriptionists.
 These professionals are already skilled in medical terminology and the running of medical practices from their on-the-job experience.
-Within some medical practices, medical transcriptionists may also be called medical language specialists or medical scribes.
-They also may be used strictly for medical transcription editing purposes.

 Medical transcription certification?

 Medical transcriptionists can go to school to learn the skill as well.
-There are also many educational institutions, including vocational colleges, community college and distance or online learning programs that cater to a medical transcriptionist’s education.
+There are also many educational institutions, including vocational colleges, community colleges, and distance or online learning programs that cater to a medical transcription certification.

 At school, future medical transcriptionists learn anatomy, physiology, medical terminology, pharmacology, diagnostic procedures and treatment assessments in addition to proper writing and grammar usage.
 They also learn how to avoid legal issues while doing their job.
 Making sure they are following medical documentation protection standards.
-Once a student successfully completes a medical transcriptionist program, they are awarded a certificate from the school.
+Once a student successfully completes the program, they are awarded a medical transcription certificate from the school.

-The Association for Healthcare Documentation and Integrity (ADHI – formerly the American Association for Medical Transcription) also offers two further certifications for medical transcriptionists.
+The Association for Healthcare Documentation and Integrity (ADHI – formerly the American Association for Medical Transcription) also offers two options for medical transcription certifications.
 They offer a Registered Medical Transcriptionist (RMT) certificate and a Certified Medical Transcriptionist (CMT) certificate.

 Both of the ADHI certificates require the hopeful medical transcriptionists to pass an exam.
-To keep their certification the new medical transcriptionists must either re-test or successfully pass a re-credentialing course every three years.
+To keep their certification they must also either re-test or successfully pass a re-credentialing course every three years.
 The CMT is the highest certificate a medical transcriptionist can earn.
 It is the one that requires the most education and work experience.